trevorld/r-ledger/README.rst

     :target: https://codecov.io/github/trevorld/ledger?branch=master
     :alt: Coverage Status

-``ledger`` is an R package to import data from plaintext accounting software like Ledger, HLedger, and Beancount into an R data frame for convenient analysis and plotting.
+``ledger`` is an R package to import data from plaintext accounting software like Ledger, HLedger, and Beancount into an R data frame for convenient analysis, plotting, and export.

 Right now it supports reading in the register from ``ledger``, ``hledger``, and ``beancount`` files.